-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 All bar mitzvah boys say the words, “Today I am a man.”
 This kid was an actual mensch.

 In response to my question, Eli looked, for the first time, frustrated.
-“Honestly, what the providers need to do is just create phone systems for the elderly who don’t have access to the internet.”
+“Honestly, what the providers need to do is just create phone systems for the elderly who don’t have access to the Internet.”

-Immediately, though, he realized the problem of such a system — the endless queues, people calling in simultaneously on a dozen devices, enlisting their friends to call…and he trailed off.
+Immediately, though, he realized the problem of such a system — the endless queues, people calling in simultaneously on a dozen devices, enlisting their friends to call … and he trailed off.

 He circled back later to the idea that he might build a website to help more people find appointments.
 But fundamentally he’s come to the same conclusion most analysts have.
 “There needs to be a national, coordinated system.
 That would help.”

-He sighed, in acknowledgment, perhaps, of all the levels of governmental and societal screwup that had led my mother and others like her to have to turn to him in the first place.
+He sighed, in acknowledgment, perhaps, of all the levels of governmental and societal screw-up that had led my mother and others like her to have to turn to him in the first place.

 He clarified his suggestion: “If it’s done right.”

-Greg Harris has taught writing at Harvard University for 18 years, in the College, the John F Kennedy School of Government and the T.H.
+Greg Harris has taught writing at Harvard University for 18 years, in the College, the John F. Kennedy School of Government and the T.H.
 Chan School of Public Health.
 Greg is founding editor of Pangyrus Literary Magazine.

 Read more: